Let's Adore Jesus-Eucharist! | Home >> Lost Sermons

 Life here below is not the most important thing.
 We have to make reasonable efforts to protect it, but we also have to be ready to sacrifice our earthly life, if it's the only way of avoiding sin (and sin is the Ultimate Bad Thing, not some earthly disaster).
 One of the worse sins imaginable is abandoning your loved ones when they are threatened.
 When a father sees his wife and children being attacked, or when a citizen sees his Country being invaded, or when a Christian must choose between apostasy or being tortured and killed, it's not time to run away, it's time to fight.

-Jesus could have escaped from the armed thugs who came to capture Him in the Garden of Gethsemani, but He just walked up to them and said bravely: "I am He" [Jn 18:5], probably sparing the lives of his disciples by doing so.
+Jesus could have escaped from the armed thugs who came to capture Him in the Garden of Gethsemani, but He just walked up to them and said bravely: "I am He" [the Latin says: "Ego sum!"
+Jn 18:5, which looks a lot like a declaration of might, a victory cry, a call for us to have unbounded trust, if we compare this to other times when God proclaims thus His Name: Ex 3:14, Mt 14:27, Jn 8:58, etc.], probably sparing the lives of his disciples by doing so.
 Also, attacking requires courage, but enduring is the supreme proof of courage [IIa-IIae, q.
 123, a.
 6].

 Christian Fundamentalists preparing for the Apocalypse.

 Another consequence of the life of the body being infinitely less important than the life of the soul, is preparing for the Apocalypse.
 If you want to see Catholic survivalists preparing for the End of the World, go into a church to watch the lineup in front of the Confessional: there!
-The Sacrament of Confession (which includes sincere repentance for all your faults and fixing all the damage you've done) is the only thing you can do to prepare for the End of the World (and when you die, it's "the End of the World" for you...).
+The Sacrament of Confession (which includes sincere repentance for all your sins, fixing all the harm you've done, and promising you'll change your life) is the only thing you can do to prepare for the End of the World (and when you die, it's "the End of the World" for you...).

 Let's Adore Jesus-Eucharist! | Home >> Lost Sermons